-The National Indigenous Fisheries Institute will be hosting the Fourth National Indigenous Fisheries & Aquaculture Forum (NAFF IV) in Nanaimo, BC October 16th through 19th, 2023.
+The National Indigenous Fisheries Institute hosted the Fourth National Indigenous Fisheries & Aquaculture Forum (NAFF IV) in Nanaimo, BC from October 16-19, 2023.

-NAFF IV will build off of the successes of the first three conferences and will focus on shaping the future of Indigenous fisheries.
-Influential leaders across Indigenous fisheries and aquaculture industry and government will be present across this three-day event designed to highlight innovation in industry, emerging markets, government programming, the evolution of aquaculture, and more.
-Delegates will also be able to take advantage of opportunities to network and build national and international relationships.
+NAFF IV built off of the successes of the first three conferences and focused on shaping the future of Indigenous fisheries.
+Influential leaders across the Indigenous fisheries and aquaculture industry and government were present across this three-day event designed to highlight innovation in industry, emerging markets, government programming, the evolution of aquaculture, and more.
+Delegates also took advantage of opportunities to network and build national and international relationships.

-Please note: This event will be also held in a hybrid format offering virtual participation to make it as accessible and safe for as many delegates as possible.
+This event also hosted an industry tradeshow, networking opportunities, a cultural showcase evening and a banquet dinner.
+The Forum was held in a hybrid format offering virtual participation to make it as accessible and safe for as many delegates as possible.

-To join our mailing list for up-to-date information on the Forum registration and agenda please click here.
+To join our mailing list for up-to-date information on future Forum registration and agenda information, please click here.

 Shaping the Future of Indigenous Fisheries